sinhaaryan03/The-TG-Bot/README.md

     Telegram Team deleted your account?
     And after that, you pointed your fingers at us for getting your acoount deleted?
     I will be rolling on the floor laughing at you.
-In shor GTFO
+   In short, We ain't responsible if you get banned by telegram by your retarded acts
 ///
 ```